masc-ucsc/docs/docs/pyrope/10-internals.md

 The previous algorithm describes the semantics, the implementation may be different.
 For example, to parallelize the algorithm, each LNAST tree can be processed locally, and then a global top pass is performed.

+[^1]: Narrowing is based on "ABCD: eliminating array bounds checks on demand" by Ras Bodik et al.